leukeleu/django-hidp/packages/hidp/docs/installation.md

 ### OpenID Connect based login (social accounts)

-To enable users to login using an existing Google, Microsoft or any other provider that supports OpenID connect, include the `OIDCModelBackend` in `AUTHENTICATION_BACKENDS`.
+To enable users to log in using an existing Google, Microsoft or any other provider that supports OpenID connect, include the `OIDCModelBackend` in `AUTHENTICATION_BACKENDS`.

 ```python